 Owen Arts Center

-The C.E. and Mary Katherine Doolin Gallery provides space for the exhibition of student work.
+The C.E. and Mary Kathryn Doolin Gallery provides space for the exhibition of student work.
 The Student Art Association organizes shows, sales and juried competitions in this space.
 Learn more about the Doolin Gallery.